Q. What is Uterine Fibroid Embolization?

 Q. What is an Interventional Radiologist and why doesn’t my gynecologist offer this procedure?

 A. Interventional Radiology is a rapidly growing area of medicine.
 Interventional Radiologists are specially trained doctors who use their expertise in reading x rays, ultrasound, and other medical images to guide small instruments through blood vessels and other pathways to treat disease without an open surgical incision.
-Most all procedures performed by Interventional Radiologists are minimally invasive (that is they do not require an open surgical incision) and are performed using imaging guidance (x-ray fluoroscopy, CAT scan, ultrasound, and/or MRI).
+Most of all procedures performed by Interventional Radiologists are minimally invasive (that is they do not require an open surgical incision) and are performed using imaging guidance (x-ray fluoroscopy, CAT scan, ultrasound, and/or MRI).
 The procedures performed by an Interventional Radiologist are typically less invasive and much less costly than traditional surgery.
 Interventional Radiologists are specially trained in performing these procedures.

 While gynecologists are specially trained to performed hysterectomies, myomectomies and other less invasive laparoscopic and hysteroscopic surgical procedures, most of them have not been formally trained and therefore do not possess the skills necessary to perform uterine fibroid embolization.